 The Celtic Cross in Fontenoy was erected in 1907 to commemorate the famous Battle of Fontenoy in 1745.

 The cross stands as a memorial to all the Irish who lost their lives in the battle.
 The Celtic Cross will be illuminated green from 13 March.
 (Location)

 Built between 1661 and 1672 by Louis Ledoux, le beffroi is an important landmark and a proud symbol of Mons identity.
 The Belfry will once again be illuminated as part of the 2020 Global Greening.
 Listed by UNESCO in 1999, it is the only baroque belfry still in existence.

 This fabulous structure accommodates an interpretive centre enabling visitors to enjoy panoramic views.
-Members of the public can see the Belfry in Mons go green for 2 nights from St. Patrick’s Day.
+Members of the public can see the Belfry in Mons go green on St. Patrick’s Day.
 Learn more about Mons Belfry here.

 Greening of the Lille Gate, Ieper / Ypres

 The Lille Gate was the original southern gateway to Ieper and one of several entrances into the old fortified city.
 It was the only one to survive the bombardment of World War I and has been preserved thereafter.
 The Burgundian towers stand next to the bridge, the 14th century lock room and Gatekeeper's house.
 (Location)